The Dispute Resolution Review: Ireland

 Outlook and conclusions

 In terms of outlook generally, we believe that Brexit will create valuable opportunities in Ireland, which will be the only remaining English-speaking common law jurisdiction in the EU.
-Any withdrawal of the United Kingdom from the EU is considered to likely be a key factor for companies in the EU when it comes to choice of law and choice of jurisdiction clauses in agreements.
-Ireland will be able to offer these companies all the advantages that are currently available through its continued membership of the EU.
-The International Swaps and Derivatives Association Inc (ISDA) has already recognised Ireland's importance after any Brexit by publishing an Irish law version of its 2002 ISDA Master Agreement and certain credit support documents.
+The withdrawal of the United Kingdom from the EU is considered to likely be a key factor for companies in the EU when it comes to choice of law and choice of jurisdiction clauses in agreements and it presents increased scope for Ireland to become a global centre for legal services and dispute resolution.
+Ireland will be able to offer these companies all the advantages that are currently available through its continued membership of the EU, including in relation to the recognition and enforcement of judgments.

 1 Andy Lenny is a partner and Peter Woods is a senior associate at Arthur Cox.